qmk/qmk_firmware/docs/newbs_getting_started.md

 ### ** macOS **

-After installing QMK, open Terminal and run the following command:
+Open Terminal and run the following command:

     qmk setup